ronanlevesque/algolia-test/README.md

 # Algolia-test

 This is a full rewrite of the CSS for the **e-commerce-infinite theme**, as a well as a partial rewrite of its JS template.
 The theme has been tested on Chrome/Firefox on Mac/Windows.
-The theme is **fully responsive** and will work from small iPhone resolution to big desktop screens.
+The theme is **fully responsive** and will work from small iPhone resolution up to big desktop screens.

 ## How-to